 5. Strengthen Cybersecurity to Protect Billing Data

-Your billing system holds sensitive patient data, making it a prime target for cybercriminals.
-But let’s be real—cybersecurity can feel overwhelming and expensive.
+Your charging system holds sensitive patient data, making it a prime target for cybercriminals.
+But let’s be real, cybersecurity can feel overwhelming and expensive.
 Meanwhile, in 2023, the average cost of a healthcare data breach was the highest of any industry, hitting a staggering $10.93 million.

 Ways to Safeguard Your Billing Data: